World Rugby Nations Cup

-The World Rugby Nations Cup is a second tier rugby union competition for international men's teams, run by World Rugby, that will take place concurrently with the Nations Championship.
-It is due to consist of twelve teams, with promotion and relegation between the Nations Cup and the Nations Championship commencing from 2030.
+The World Rugby Nations Cup is a second tier rugby union competition for international men's teams, run by World Rugby, that is taking place concurrently with the Nations Championship.
+It consists of twelve teams, with promotion and relegation between the Nations Cup and the Nations Championship commencing from 2030.

 In December 2024 when the Nations Championship was initially being planned, it was reported that the second division would initially consist of the 12 teams that successfully qualify for the 2027 Men's Rugby World Cup through the qualification process, meaning all the qualified teams for the 2027 tournament would take part in the inaugural edition of either the Nations Championship itself or the second division competition.
 On 17 November 2025, World Rugby confirmed that the second division competition would be called the World Rugby Nations Cup.

 At the same time, it was announced that in Rugby World Cup and British & Irish Lions years, when the Nations Championship and Nations Cup are not played, 'cross competition matches' between the Nations Championship teams and the Nations Cup teams will be prioritised.

-Teams that will compete in the 2026 Nations Cup are Canada, Chile, Georgia, Hong Kong, Portugal, Romania, Samoa, Spain, Tonga, Uruguay, United States and, Zimbabwe.
+Teams

+With no promotion or relegation in the first two editions, the following teams will contest both the inaugural tournament and the second edition: